The Royal School, Haslemere: The Royal Naval School

 In 1815, the Battle of Waterloo finally put an end to the Napoleonic Wars.
 In the following peaceful years, the Navy was put on half or even quarter pay.
 Peace also brought an end to the prize money from captured ships, as the Navy had been at war nearly non-stop since the 1770s, the potential for Senior Officers to become wealthy and to set themselves up as country gentlemen had become established.
 The peace brought significant changes to their way of life.
-After Waterloo many Naval Officers found themselves in financial difficulty.
+After Waterloo, many Naval Officers found themselves in financial difficulty.
 They were able to send their young sons from age nine upwards to sea as mid-shipmen where they would gain an education and valuable experience.
 Their daughters, however, were in a more difficult position.
 They were too high up the social ladder to engage in any menial work to earn their own living but too poor to attract the attention of eligible husbands.

-Admiral Jahleel Brenton, Admiral Sir Thomas Williams and Captain Hon.
+Vice-Admiral Sir Jahleel Brenton, Admiral Sir Thomas Williams and Captain Hon.
 Francis Maude established The Royal Naval Female School as it was then known, specifically to provide a sound education which would enable the girls to go out into employment almost certainly as teachers and governesses.
 The school was founded for the daughters and sisters of Naval and Marine Officers.

 Queen Victoria and the Queen Dowager were among the first subscribers and from the outset the School had the patronage of The Queen.
 The Patron, Her Majesty Queen Elizabeth II, opened the QEII Sixth Form building in 1989.
-In 1975 Princess Anne inherited the Presidency from her great-uncle, Lord Mountbatten of Burma, after whom the Humanities block is now named.
-Princess Anne has visited the school, her most recent visit being for Prize Day in 2010.
-The Princess Anne Sports Hall was opened by her in 1986.
+In 1975 Princess Anne inherited the Presidency from her great-uncle, Lord Mountbatten of Burma, after whom the science and languages block is now named.
+Princess Anne has visited the school, her most recent visit being for Prize Day in 2023.
+The Princess Anne Sports Hall (P.A.S.H) was opened by her in 1986.